Pezmc/distant-socializing/README.md

 - [Secret Hitler](https://secrethitler.io/) - a social deduction game for 5-10 players
 - [Codenames](https://www.horsepaste.com/) - a clue giving game for two teams, 4+ players
-- [Cards Against Humanity](http://playingcards.io/game/remote-insensitivity) - a party game with fill in the blanks
+- [Cards Against Humanity](http://playingcards.io/game/remote-insensitivity) - a party game with fill in the blanks ([alternative](https://pyx-1.pretendyoure.xyz/zy/game.jsp))
 - [Coup](https://boardgamearena.com/gamepanel?game=coupcitystate) - a strategy and bluffing game for 2-6 players
 - [Telestrations](https://drawception.com/dashboard/) - the telephone game but with drawings 6/12/15 players
+- [Settlers of Catan](https://catanuniverse.com/en/game/) - the classic board game in your browser for free

 #### Gaming Simulators